Combivir (Lamivudine And Zidovudine)

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Combivir affects you.
-This medicine may cause headache and tiredness in some people, which could impair your ability to drive safely.
+Be careful before you drive or use any machines or tools until you know how Combivir affects you.
+Combivir may cause headache and tiredness in some people.

 Storage

 Store Combivir below 30°C in the original pack.
-Keep in a cool, dry place away from moisture, heat, and sunlight.
+Keep the medicine in the pack until it's time to take it.
+Store in a cool, dry place away from moisture, heat, or sunlight.
 Do not store in the bathroom, near a sink, in the car, or on window sills.
 Keep out of reach of children.
-Take expired or unwanted medicine to any pharmacy for safe disposal.

 Overdose Information

 If you think you have taken too much Combivir, seek urgent medical attention immediately.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine or have no symptoms of poisoning.
+Phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the Emergency Department at your nearest hospital, even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

 Combivir works by slowing down HIV production in your body rather than providing immediate symptom relief.
-Your doctor will monitor your progress with regular blood tests to check how well the medication is working for you.
+You'll need regular blood tests to monitor its effectiveness, and you should continue taking it every day to prevent your condition from worsening.

-Never stop taking Combivir suddenly or change your dose without talking to your doctor.
+Do not stop taking Combivir suddenly or change the dose without talking to your doctor.
 If you have both HIV and hepatitis B, stopping Combivir may cause hepatitis B to flare up, which can be serious.
-You need to keep taking it every day to prevent your illness from getting worse.

-If it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If it's almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+Otherwise, take it as soon as you remember.
 Never take a double dose to make up for a missed dose.

-No, Combivir is not recommended for children under 12 years of age.
-It’s a fixed-dose combination tablet that cannot be adjusted according to a child’s size and weight.
-Never give this medicine to anyone else, even if their symptoms seem similar.
+Combivir is not recommended for children under 12 years of age.
+It's a fixed-dose combination tablet that cannot be adjusted according to a child's size and weight.

-Yes, your doctor will arrange regular blood tests to monitor your health and check your red and white blood cell levels.
-This is important because Combivir can cause anemia or neutropenia, and your doctor may need to adjust your dose or stop the medication if these occur.
+Your doctor will arrange regular blood tests to check for side effects, particularly to monitor your red and white blood cell levels.
+If you develop anaemia or neutropenia, your doctor may reduce your dose or stop Combivir.

 Important Disclaimer